dotnet/docs-maui/docs/ios/device-provisioning/manual-provisioning.md

 # Manual provisioning for iOS apps

 Manual provisioning is an approach for deploying a .NET Multi-platform App UI (.NET MAUI) iOS app to a device, where you have full control over the provisioning data that gets created.
-With this approach, you manually create and manage signing identities, App IDs, and provisioning profiles in the [Apple Developer portal](https://developer.apple.com/account), and then have to download this data into Visual Studio.
-Before starting the manual provisioning process, you should ensure that you've added your Apple developer account to Visual Studio.
+With this approach, you manually create and manage signing identities, App IDs, and provisioning profiles in your [Apple Developer Account](https://developer.apple.com/account), and then have to download this data into Visual Studio.
+Before starting the manual provisioning process, you should ensure that you've added your Apple Developer Account to Visual Studio.
 For more information, see [Apple account management](~/ios/apple-account-management.md).

-Development teams, certificates, and profiles can all be managed by accessing the [Certificates, Identifiers & Profiles](https://developer.apple.com/account/resources/certificates/list) section of Apple's developer portal.
+Development teams, certificates, and profiles can all be managed by accessing the [Certificates, Identifiers & Profiles](https://developer.apple.com/account/resources/certificates/list) section of your Apple Developer Account.

 ## Create a signing certificate